hexronuspi/CURVETOPIA/Detection/readme.md

 This codebase has detection algorithms,

-The code uses pure mathematical analysis to detect and count the shapes present, The best performing model up until now.
-Even though this happens, all the three models `Genetic, Pure Mathematics, and Triangulation` Methods have their own accuracy in detecting shapes.
+All the three models `Genetic, Pure Mathematics, and Triangulation` Methods have their own accuracy in detecting shapes.

 - Genetic : Straight Line Shapes (Lines, Polygon, Rectangle)
 - Triangulation : Overlapping Curves